samuelbchase/WhisperIO/README.md

 8. Run setup.sh to configure values in your HTML files

-10. Finally run `node index.js` and navigate to https://YOUR_IP.xip.io:3000/ to sign in!
+9. Finally run `node index.js` and navigate to https://YOUR_IP.xip.io:3000/ to sign in!

+OPTIONAL STEPS:

+10. Although not needed to test out the app, you can change your MySQL credentials, and update the values in config.ini